msv-lab/HoarePrompt/README.md

 Adding `--cex <FILE>` to `assess` or `check-entailment` commands will also output a counterexample.

+If you want to run the generated counterexample, there are two ways:

+- Run the provided script under `src` directory named `run_test` using the following command:

+      python src/run_test.py /path/to/program/root/dir /path/to/test/file

+- Directly execute the following command in the terminal (using PowerShell as an example):

+      $env:PYTHONPATH="/path/to/program/root/dir"; pytest /path/to/test/file

 Adding `--log <DIR>` to any of these commands saves detailed logs in the specified directory.

 ## Example